amirmasoudabdol/SAM/docs/data-strategies.rst

 ===============

 .. pull-quote::

-	Data Strategy is the source of data, i.e., population.
-It knows the underlying model, and its properties.
+	*Data Strategy is the source of data, i.e., population.
+It knows the underlying model, and its properties.*

-``DataStrategy`` populates the ``Experiment``'s data variables.
-A ``Researcher``, during the `preperation process <flow.rst#flow-prepare-research>`__, reaches to ``DataStrategy`` object and based on the underlying model and parameters populates experiment's ``measurements`` variables.
+``DataStrategy`` populates the ``Experiment``'s ``measurements`` variables.
+A ``Researcher``, during the `preperation process <flow.rst#flow-prepare-research>`__, reaches to ``DataStrategy`` object and based on the underlying model and parameters populates/generates/collects data for the experiment.

 ..
 With this routine, we have tried to simulate
 .. the *process of collecting data* in a scientific research.

-Since ``DataStrategy`` is aware of all underlying model, parameters and distribution, it can provide data at any points during the simulation.
+Since ``DataStrategy`` is aware of all the underlying models, parameters and distributions, it can provide data at any points during the simulation.
 One important implication of this is during the hacking process.
-As mentioend, methods like `optional stopping <hacking-strategies.rst#hacking-strategies-optional-stopping>`__ needs to add new data points to the already existing measurements.
+As mentioend, methods like `optional stopping <hacking-strategies.rst#hacking-strategies-optional-stoppin>`__ needs to add new data points to the already existing measurements.
 Requiring data strategies to produce *new* data points helps with implementation of such hacking strategies.

 ..
 The ability of  where
 .. ``Researcher`` needs to collect *new* data from the same population he
 .. started from.

-You can select the type of model by setting ``name`` variables of the ``data-strategy`` parameter in the config file.
+You can select the type of model by setting ``_name`` variables of the ``data_strategy`` parameter in the config file.
-Two available options are *Linear Model* and *Graded Response Model*.
+Two available options are :ref:`data-strategies-linear` and :ref:`data-strategies-grm`.
 Based on your model of choice, you must provide different set of variables.

 ..
 SAM only uses fractions of parameters provided in